Sequential Change-point Detection for High-dimensional and non-Euclidean Data

-Our approximations require the function $\nu(x)$ defined as This function is closely related to the Laplace transform of the overshoot over the boundary of a random walk.
+where $n_1' = n - n_1$ and $n_0' = n - n_0'$.
+Our approximations involve the function $\nu(x)$ defined as This function is closely related to the Laplace transform of the overshoot over the boundary of a random walk.
 A simple approximation given in \cite{siegmund2007statistics} is sufficient for numerical purposes:

 where $\Phi(\cdot)$ is the cumulative distribution function of the standard normal distribution and $\phi(\cdot)$ the density function of the standard normal distribution.